Ursa Studio Technical Documentation

 2.5 Further Reading

-Step-by-step directions to the installation of Ursa Studio are beyond the scope of this document, but can be found in the Azure Cloud Installation Instructions, AWS Cloud Installation Instructions, and On-Premise Installation Instructions.
+Step-by-step directions to the installation of Ursa Studio are beyond the scope of this document, but can be found in documents such as Azure Cloud Installation Instructions, AWS Cloud Installation Instructions, and On-Premise Installation Instructions.
 These setup guides are unnecessary for Ursa Cloud and Hybrid Cloud deployments.
 However, within the Hybrid Cloud deployment it will be nonetheless necessary to do database preparation work, such as creating a dedicated schema and a role for professional services staff, as outlined in the next section of this document.

 3. Supported Databases